OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

-  - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?
+  - Not covered yet in ISO/IEC standards

 - **#DATAQUALITYCONTROL** (development-time datascience).
 Data quality control: Perform quality control on data including detecting poisoned samples through statistical deviation or pattern recognition.
 For important data and scenarios this may involve human verification.

   Particularity: standard quality control needs to take into account that data may have maliciously been changed.

   A method to detect statistical deviation is to train models on random selections of the training dataset and then feed each training sample to those models and compare results.
-TODO: Elaborate.
-  TODO: elaborate on RONI and tRONI training sample selection

   Links to standards:

   - ISO/IEC 5259 series on Data quality for analytics and ML.
 Gap: covers this control minimally. in light of the particularity - the standard does not mention approaches to detect malicious changes (including detecting statistical deviations).
 Nevertheless, standard data quality control helps to detect malicious changes that violate data quality rules.
   - ISO/iEC 42001 B.7.4 briefly covers data quality for AI.
 Gap: idem as 5259
-  - Not further covered yet in ISO/IEC standards.
-TODO: covered anywhere else?
+  - Not further covered yet in ISO/IEC standards

-- **#TRAINDATADISTORTION** (development-time datascience) - Train data distortion.
-TODO: Look into methods of making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)
+- **#TRAINDATADISTORTION** (development-time datascience) - Train data distortion:.making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)

   Examples:

   - [Transferability blocking](https://arxiv.org/pdf/1703.04318.pdf).
 The true defense mechanism against closed box attacks is to obstruct the transferability of the adversarial samples.
 The transferability enables the usage of adversarial samples in different models trained on different datasets.
 Null labeling is a procedure that blocks transferability, by introducing null labels into the training dataset, and trains the model to discard the adversarial samples as null labeled data.
-TODO: Clarify
-  - TODO: DEFENSE-GAN
+  - DEFENSE-GAN
   - Local intrinsic dimensionality
-  - TODO: (weight)Bagging - see Annex C in ENISA 2021
+  - (weight)Bagging - see Annex C in ENISA 2021
-  - TODO: TRIM algorithm - see Annex C in ENISA 2021
+  - TRIM algorithm - see Annex C in ENISA 2021
-  - TODO: STRIP technique (after model evaluation) - see Annex C in ENISA 2021
+  - STRIP technique (after model evaluation) - see Annex C in ENISA 2021

   Link to standards:

-  - Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+  - Not covered yet in ISO/IEC standards

 - **#POISONROBUSTMODEL** (development-time datascience).
 Poison robus model: select model types that are less sensitive to poisoned training data.
-TODO: Elaborate
   Links to standards:

-  - Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+  - Not covered yet in ISO/IEC standards

 ### 3.1.2.
 Development-time model poisoning